Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-team-restaurant-c/docs/DESIGN.md

 #### Features:
-- Interactive 50x50 grid floor plan UI
+- (Out of Scope) GUI reservation interface (e.g., 50x50 grid floor plan) has been deferred for future development.
 - Table layouts pulled from CSV files
 - Each location has its own plan
-- Real-time booking status
+- Basic reservation handling supported (date/time, table ID, customer info), but no real-time booking conflict detection is included in this phase.

 ---